|Learn how to ensure accessible housing for people with disabilities.|

 When he sued the state of Tennessee for damages, the state claimed that individuals had no right to sue the state.
 The trial court and the Court of Appeals both ruled in Lane’s favor, and the state appealed to the U.S. Supreme Court.
 The Supreme Court confirmed Lane’s right to access to the courthouse under Title II of the ADA, which grants access to government facilities for persons with disabilities, and also affirmed his right to sue the state for money damages.
 Ultimately, the state settled with Lane, and also installed elevators in its previously inaccessible courthouses.

 This was a good result for disability rights, and for Mr. Lane and his co-plaintiff, a court reporter who uses a wheelchair and who couldn't get into a number of second-floor courtrooms around the state, a circumstance which limited her ability to do her job.
 On the other hand, the case dragged on for years before the Supreme Court ruling in 2004, and the state finally settled the damages in 2005.
-Even when someone wins an ADA case, it can create great stress over a long period, and it takes someone who is both strong and assertive to stick with the process to the end.
+Even when someone wins an ADA case, it can create great stress over a long period, and it takes dedication to see the process to the end.